medvedevgroup/UST/README.md

 UST is a bioinformatics tool for constructing a spectrum-preserving string set (SPSS) representation from sets of k-mers.

+__Note__: This software has been subsumed by [ESSCompress](https://github.com/medvedevgroup/ESSCompress/).
+To use UST, download ESSCompress and follow the UST instructions in the [README](https://github.com/medvedevgroup/ESSCompress/blob/master/README.md#Running-in-UST-mode).

 ## Requirements

 GCC >= 4.8 or a C++11 capable compiler